Reasons Why We Store Food

 Another commenter said, “You buy insurance, hoping you won’t need it.
 You buy food, and you know you will use it.
 Even if some of it gets wasted, the majority of it will be used at some point in time.
 It’s illogical not to have food insurance!”

-These are just a few (of many) reasons for storing food.
+These are just a few (of many) reasons why we store food.
 To have extra food storage on hand.
 It’s a security blanket for survival.

 [ Read: Four Things That Affect Food Storage ]